aedanpope/tc_client/README.md

 In professional StarCraft, it is commonly accepted that Vultures beat Zealots - because expert players will [micro](http://wiki.teamliquid.net/starcraft2/Micro_(StarCraft)#Battle_micro) the vultures to hit the zealot once from range, then dance back before the zealot can attack and hit it again.
 This techniqe of "dancing back" is called [kiting](http://wiki.teamliquid.net/starcraft2/Kiting).

-A kiting micro battle is one that is both:
+A kiting micro battle is:
 - hard to win randomly
 - asymmetrical
+- has a slightly longer planning horizion than marine vs marine

 There has been [some previous research](https://scholar.google.co.uk/scholar?hl=en&q=starcraft+kiting&btnG=&as_sdt=1%2C5&as_sdtp=) into kiting in StarCraft using machine learning.
 Notably [Szlam 2016](https://arxiv.org/abs/1511.07401) where a generalized gaming agent was able to develope highly successful kiting strategies with reinforcement learning.